umair-akb/developer.sketch.com/_api/SymbolInstance.md

 })
 ```

 Replaces a group that contains a copy of the Symbol this instance refers to.
-Returns `null` if the master contains no layers instead of inserting an empty group
+Returns `null` if the Source contains no layers instead of inserting an empty group

 | Parameters |  |
 | --- | --- |